MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Germany driver's license number
 This sensitive information type entity is included in the EU Driver's License Number sensitive information type and is available as a stand alone sensitive information type entity.

 ### Format

-Combination of 11 digits and letters
+combination of 11 digits and letters

 ### Pattern

 11 digits and letters (not case sensitive):
-- A digit or letter
+- a digit or letter
-- Two digits
+- two digits
-- Six digits or letters
+- six digits or letters
-- A digit
+- a digit
-- A digit or letter
+- a digit or letter

 ### Checksum